okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/validate-access-tokens/overview/java/accesstoken.md

 This will validate your JWT for the following:

-- Token expiration time
+- token expiration time
-- The 'token not valid before' date
+- the time it was issue at
 - that the token issuer matches the expected value passed into the above helper
 - that the token audience matches the expected value passed into the above helper